 DAY ONE – Tuesday 9 March

-After a beautifully scenic drive from Whistler to Pemberton Airport, I meet the rest of the group heading out to Whitecap; three men dressed head-to-toe in Arc’teryx, a couple of guys from Whistler swapping slack-country stories, and a silver-haired man who looks fit enough to take on an Ironman right here, right now.
+After a beautifully scenic drive from Whistler to Pemberton Airport, I meet the rest of the group heading out to McGillivray Pass Lodge; three men dressed head-to-toe in Arc’teryx, a couple of guys from Whistler swapping slack-country stories, and a silver-haired man who looks fit enough to take on an Ironman right here and now.
 The last of the group is having car troubles and is going to meet us there.

 We’re ushered over to the helipad where Pierre briefs us on helicopter safety — in short, don’t touch anything, sit where you’re told and never walk to the back of the chopper.
 Team Arc’teryx and Tim (the silver-haired Ironman) take the first flight over to the lodge while the rest of us drive up to D’Arcy, passing through the old First Nations community of Mount Currie on our way.